Production years:

 Stevie Ray Vaughan’s musical influence has really hyped the blackface Fender Vibroverb.
 Because of him the Vibroverb has become the most expensive and sought after blackface amp on the vintage amp market.
 Though the Vibroverb is closely associated with SRV you can reproduce his tone with most Fender amps given the right speakers.
 See our SRV page for more information about Stevie’s tone.

 Since Fender did not continue the Vibroverb after the CBS takeover in 1965, most likely because players didn’t desire 1×15″ amps at that time, there are only a few blackface Vibroverb amps out there.
-Given the hype and popularity, these few Vibroverbs are extremly valuable and collectable.
+Given the hype and popularity, these few Vibroverbs are extremely valuable and collectable.

 So, what is so special with the Vibroverb?
 First, the 15″ speaker sets it apart from most guitar amps.
 While most guitar amps have multiple 10″ and 12″ speakers the Vibroverb came with a big Jensen C15n or a JBLd130f, the last one with a huge magnet, aluminium dust cap and flat speaker cone that can be hard to tame in terms of treble, punch and attack.
 Beside the speaker the blackface Vibroverb is very similar to the other blackface and silverface AB763 Fender amps.
 In fact, there aren’t any different features or technical improvements in the Vibroverb that justifies its popularity.
 It’s all about emotions.

 The Vibroverb belongs to the 6L6 Fender family.
 It is powerful and loud, but in a different way than the 10″ and 12″-amps.
 The Vibroverb did not sell very well in 64 and 65.
 Players probably thought the amp was suited for bass amps, we’re not sure.
 The Vibroverb did score among steel guitar players at the time.
 The 15″ speakers are firm in the bass and have lots of sparkle but most importantly, they have an enormous spread carrying the lower mids to anyone on stage.
 Mid frequencies is exactly what you need on stage in an electrical band.
 The mids will blend in nicely with the bass, drums, piano and horns.
-It will not interfer with the bass like a 4×10″ setup does.
+It will not interfere with the bass like a 4×10″ setup does.
 Of course this is a matter of taste, but a guitar tone with strong mids will contribute to a rich overall melodic footprint in an electrical band.

 Many of the mods described below will make your amp break up earlier and reach the sweet spot at a lower volume.
 Tube mods (pulling V1 out and a 12ax7 PI) will take you a long way.
 If you also invest in implementing the tremolo disconnect mod, you can really make the Vibroverb break up at practise volumes.
 If you want to increase the clean headroom and do all the tricks Cesar Diaz did, Stevie Ray Vaughan’s guitar tech, we will try to explain all of this.
 We are not saying you will be happy with the tone or be able to play anything like Stevie, but there are a couple of key learning points in doing what Cesar Diaz did.